HMFazleRabbi/poll_django/README.md

 # Polling App

 Building a polling application using Django framework.
+It’ll consist of two parts:

+- A public site that lets people view polls and vote in them.
+- An admin site that lets you add, change, and delete polls.

+Anaconda Env

+conda activate poll_dj